Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

     ):
         # prepare birthday celebrations...

+Since the parsing responsibility is abstracted away from the command, it makes it easier to do it in multiple commands.

 It's also possible to instead pass an instance of the transformer instead of the class directly, which opens up the possibility of setting up some state in :meth:`~object.__init__`.

 For example, we could modify the constructor to take a ``past`` parameter to exclude past dates:

 .. code-block:: python